joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 If any are eligible for HUB, click on the Virtual Machine…

-1. Click the Configuration blade
+1. Click the **Configuration blade**
-2. Select Licensing, Already have a Windows server license?
+2. Select **Licensing, Already have a Windows server license?**
-3. Yes and Save
+3. **Yes** and **Save**

 _Note: This is a non-intrusive change that will take effect on the billing immediately and doesn’t cause any impact on the Virtual Machine._

+#### Review Backups

+Azure Backup is simple because it’s built into the platform.
+It has one-click backup support for SQL databases and virtual machines running in Azure.
+Azure Backup is cost-effective and less complex than other cloud backup solutions while keeping your data safe from ransomware and human errors.
+Sometimes there will be workloads that have been backed up to migrate, test or clone and that you no longer need to retain the data for.